JennyListDESY/Key4HEP_first_experience/README.md

    **Solution: use cmake -D CMAKE_CXX_STANDARD=17 ..**
 - ok, so now changed WW5CFit to book histos in initialize and successfully compiled, linked, installed.
 - CLIC instructions say that only LD_LIBRARYPATH needs updating, export LD_LIBRARY_PATH=$PWD/lib:$PWD/lib64:$LD_LIBRARY_PATH
+- **need also to update MARLIN_DLL as usual with local processors, this is missing in the CLIC instructions**
+- runs, write root file, with histograms filled (yeah!) - but ends with seg fault :(
+- is this the "usual" one?! => Andre says no, something with processor parameters ?! to be continued next week...